A collection amassed over time

 Calke Abbey houses a vast collection of objects, amassed over time by the Harpur Crewes – a family of avid collectors who never threw anything away.
 What makes Calke’s collection unique is the way its contents have survived intact and largely undisturbed since the nineteenth century.
 Among the few lavish, material possesions are vast numbers of household goods and everyday items, which offer a unique glimpse into a vanished era, and an insight into the people who lived and worked at Calke.

 A collection of extremes

 The Harpur Crewe family were avid collectors over several generations, amassing a huge number of paintings, furnishings, natural history and works of art – but they also never threw anything away, however humble.
-In some cases, they didn’t even unpack their possessions.
-The stunning eighteenth-century State Bed was discovered in its original crate, its Chinese silk hangings still in perfect condition, as though they’d never been touched.

 As such, Calke’s is a collection of extreme contrasts.
 Room after room is filled with objects, from cases of antiquities and shining silver, to butterflies and stuffed birds, childrens’ toys and minerals.
 Some items, like the State Bed, are well preserved, while others reflect the shabby decay of the house itself.

 When the National Trust acquired Calke in 1985, a decision was made to present the estate as it was found – including the collection.
 A matchbox still props up the broken leg of a china pug dog in the Entrance Hall.
 The rusting metalwork in the kitchen is preserved rather than restored.
 Dust is allowed to settle in the abadoned rooms, preserving the fragile atmosphere of quiet decay.

 A family of avid collectors